 CLASS A EXCEPTIONAL QUALITY COMPOST IN FOUR STEPS:

-Hauling: Natural gas fueled trucks arrive at the facility with biosolids and agricultural and green waste, called “amendments,” which add the carbon that is necessary to complete the composting process.
-TLC will receive six to seven biosolids trucks and one to two amendment trucks per day.
+Hauling: Natural gas fueled trucks arrive at the facility with biosolids and agricultural green wastes, called “amendments,” which add the carbon that is necessary to complete the composting process.
+TLC receives five biosolids trucks and a couple of amendment trucks per week.

 Mixing: As biosolids are delivered to the facility, biosolids trucks enter the Mixing and Receiving Building where the biosolids are unloaded indoors.
 Amendments are delivered and temporarily stored outdoors.
 The biosolids and amendments are combined using stationary mixers located inside the Mixing and Receiving Building or in a specialized mixer truck.

-Screening: After the composting process is completed, the composted material is screened to produce a consistent product.
+Screening: After the composting process is completed, the composted material is screened to produce a fine and consistent product.
 Material too large to pass through the screen is returned to the composting process.